shashank123r/AI_genesis/README.md

 - Get contextual answers with source citations
 - Perfect for quick fact-checking and concept clarification

- Generate Practice Exam Tab
-- Create customized practice exams
-- Specify topics or generate comprehensive exams
-- Adjust the number of questions (1-20)
-- Includes explanations for each answer

  Generate Materials Tab
 - Summaries: Create topic-specific or general document summaries
 - Flashcards: Generate study flashcards with questions and answers